 The conclusion is that the authors support the recommendation in L2/06-304, with addition of the inclusion of the missing solid equivalent of 22C4 and white equivalent of 22C6.
 Further, in addition to the bullet sized small lozenges, a set of medium lozenges is known to be in use as notation for composition laws and should also be added.
-Note that the proposed set might be affected slightly by the resolution of the glyph issue for the existing character U+22C4 DIAMOND OPERATOR described in Section 11.
+See the summary table in Section 13.
+Note that the proposed set might be affected slightly by the resolution of the glyph issue for the existing character U+22C4 DIAMOND OPERATOR described in Section 12